IoTtalk/controlboard-subsystem/Readme.md

 ---

 ## How to use
-There two main features in ControlBoard Subsystem.
+There are two main features in ControlBoard Subsystem.
 - ControlBoard
 - Management system